wso2/docs-open-banking/en/docs/develop/custom-event-executor.md

 ##Writing a Custom Event Executor

 WSO2 Open Banking Accelerator contains an event executor that processes events taken from an event queue asynchronously.
-Relevant events will be added to the event queue by the WSO2 Open Banking Accelerator depending on the event triggering scenario.
+Relevant events are added to the event queue by WSO2 Open Banking Accelerator depending on the event triggering scenario.
 Currently, all the consent state-changing events are added to the event queue.

 You can implement the interface provided in WSO2 Open Banking Accelerator and process the events according to your open banking requirements:

-- To implement a custom Pushed Auth Request validator, extend the following class:
+- To implement a custom Event Executor, extend the following class:

 ``` java
 com.wso2.openbanking.accelerator.common.event.executor.OBEventExecutor